thruthesky/easy_packages/easy_comment/README.md

+# Terms

+- `First level comments` are comments made(created) directly under a post.

 # Database Structure of Comment

-The first thought of the database structure for comment is to use Realtime Database.
-But the `easy_comment` is not only used for post, but also anything that the developer wants.
-And it need to be more flexible.
-So, Firestore would be the right choice over Realtime database.
+Initially, we considered using the Realtime Database for comments.
+However, since comments are needed for various parts of the app, not just posts, we require something more flexible.
+Therefore, Firestore is a better choice than the Realtime Database.

+- `/comments/{commentId}` is the collection and document to store comments.

-- To know the first level comment of a document
+- To get the `first level comments`, you can use one of the following condition.
   - condition: if `parentId is empty`, then it's the first level comment.
+  - condition: if `depth=0`.